I am a postdoctoral researcher at the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam, working with Ivan Titov.

-My long-term research interests include:
+My current research interests include:

 - understanding how model architecture, training data and algorithms impose learning biases on language models, and their limitations in representing cognitively driven language phenomena